FaithAlone.net

 19 Yet in the church I had rather speak five words with my understanding, that by my voice I might teach others also, than ten thousand words in an unknown tongue.

-You'll notice that in this article, we've spent a lot of time in 1 Corinthians 14.
-This is the premier chapter on tongues, and I would contend that it's referring far more to situations in which someone naturally knows a foreign language, rather than necessarily the miraculous sign.
-I implore you to read the entire chapter yourself, and come to your own conclusion.
+Notice that this article has spent a lot of time in 1 Corinthians 14.
+This is the premier chapter on tongues, and I would contend that it is referring far more to situations in which someone naturally knows a foreign language, rather than necessarily the miraculous sign.
+I would implore someone to read the entire chapter themselves, and come to their own conclusion.
 But, in no sense does any part of this chapter substantiate Charismatic claims about the gift of tongues, or their practices.

 Conclusion